 Ćuk converter

-What is Synchronous Buck Converter?
+What is a Synchronous Buck Converter?

 Asynchronous buck converter